-The individual LTI grant amounts are proposed by the NCSC, taking into account market data and internal company considerations on the proportionality of compensation, overall affordability, and dilution, and are approved by the Board of Directors for each annual grant.
-For the allocation made for 2023 the individual LTI amounts are not changed and corresponded to approx. 70% of the base salary for the CEO and other Executive Committee members.
+The individual LTI grant amounts are proposed by the NCSC, taking into account market data and internal company considerations on the proportionality of compensation, overall affordability, and dilution, and are approved by the Board for each annual grant.
+For the allocation made for 2024 the individual LTI amounts are not changed and corresponded to approx. 70% of the base salary for the CEO and other EC members.